institutional access

 Saskatoon Man Not Criminally Responsible for Killing Partner, Judge Rules

-• Justice Grant Currie determined that at the time Thomas fatally stabbed Emily, he was probably affected by a mental illness that prevented him from understanding that his actions were wrong.
+• Justice Grant Currie determined that Thomas was probably affected by a mental disorder at the time he fatally stabbed Emily.

-• Hamp will remain at North Battleford Hospital while the case proceeds to the Saskatchewan Review Board, which will assess his future based on public safety and conditions for possible release.
+• Hamp will remain at North Battleford Hospital while the Saskatchewan Review Board reviews his case, and the Crown considers whether to appeal the verdict.

 Insights by Ground AI